Language skills naturalization

 4.3 Proof of language proficiency for naturalization of the guest worker generation

-Many people who came to Germany between 1955 and 1990 under a recruitment agreement or as contract workers now want to obtain German citizenship.
+Many people who came to Germany between 1955 and 1990 under a recruitment agreement or as contract workers now wish to obtain German citizenship.
 For this group—often referred to as the guest worker generation —special rules apply regarding language proficiency.
 For naturalization, it is sufficient if guest workers can communicate orally in German in everyday life —without major difficulties.
-In this case, guest workers do not need to submit a language certificate ( Section 10, Paragraph 4, Sentence 3 of the German Citizenship Act ).
+In this case, the submission of a language certificate is not required for guest workers ( Section 10, Paragraph 4, Sentence 3 of the German Citizenship Act ).

 4.4 Proof of language proficiency for naturalization of minors

 Special rules also apply to minors regarding proof of language proficiency for naturalization.
-According to Section 10, Paragraph 4, Sentence 2 of the StAG ( Nationality Act), a minor child who has not yet turned 16 at the time of naturalization meets the language proficiency requirements if their language development is appropriate for their age .
-Age-appropriate language development for minor children subject to compulsory schooling must be demonstrated through school reports .
+According to Section 10, Paragraph 4, Sentence 2 of the Naturalization Act (StAG) , a minor child who has not yet turned 16 at the time of naturalization meets the language proficiency requirements if their language development is appropriate for their age .
+Age-appropriate language development for minor children subject to compulsory schooling must be demonstrated by school reports .
 If the child is still attending kindergarten, a corresponding certificate from the kindergarten must be obtained.

 5. FAQ